Mymaqn/HTBCA2023_Pwn_Writeups/getting_started/README.md

-# Getting_started writeup - HTB Cyber Apocalypse 2023
+# Getting Started - HTB Cyber Apocalypse 2023

 ## Description
 Get ready for the last guided challenge and your first real exploit.
 It's time to show your hacking skills.